 This revolutionized the retail industry forever.

 People want to make sure they get their money’s worth.
 This means knowing how an item looks in their hands, inspecting fine details, and making sure it’s the perfect fit.
-Not being able to do any of these physically make customers hesitant to checkout.
+Not being able to do any of these physically makes customers hesitant to checkout.

 With AR, you bridge these gaps and make online shopping interactive and memorable.

-Major platforms already support augmented reality including WordPress, Shopify, Magento, and Woocommerce.
+Major platforms already support augmented reality, including WordPress, Shopify, Magento, and Woocommerce.

 Augmented Reality Technologies for Product Visualization